 Liquid extract.
 A liquid extract of hepatica blended with other herbs is thought to aid and cleanse the liver.

 Tincture.
-A concentrated solution - made from dried leaves macerated in alcohol and diluted in a glass of water - traditionally aids liver, gallbladder, and kidney function.
+This concentrated remedy - made from dried leaves macerated in alcohol and diluted in a glass of water - may support liver, gallbladder, and kidney function.

 Ointment.
 A liverleaf ointment or salve made from fresh, juiced leaves is believed to accelerate wound healing due to its astringent, antibacterial properties.